-In addition, the Health Careers Center has collaborated with the Learning Abroad Center to create two very specific programs for pre-med and pre-health students.
+In addition, the Pre-Health Student Resource Center leads three programs specifically for pre-med and pre-health students, in collaboration with the Learning Abroad Center.
 Read more about our programs below!
 More information can be found on each program's page.

 Global Future Physician

 The Global Future Physician is a 3 credit global seminar held during the winter break.
 This program is led by two US physicians, and taught by a number of physicians from India.
 The program is always competitive, and has a limit of 26 students.
 Students are required to present a poster after they return from the trip.

 The Global Health in Thailand is also a 3 credit winter break program, but combines two weeks in Thailand with 7 classes, one hour each week, Jan-March.
 This class looks at the relationship between human health and animal health – with a particular focus on tuberculosis in elephants and humans.

 Health in the Tropics - Freshman Seminar to Panama

 During this Freshman Seminar Abroad, immerse yourself in Panama's culture, livelihoods, and indigenous community health, the impacts and opportunities of ecotourism, and a variety of conservation efforts.